 Any area that has kelp, or stones, or boilers — pretty much calico bass habitat in general — is ripe for the picking for getting bit on a surface iron.
 It’s just all about fishing it in the right spots and changing the retrieve/presentation for more lethargic winter fish.

 “You have to let it sink,” says Wade.
 “You actually get a lot of bites on the sink.
-A lot of the fish is mid range on 4c-no-matter-1down to the bottom.
+A lot of the fish is mid range on down to the bottom.
 It’s not typically up high (in the water column) — unless you’re fishing in tight around the boilers and stuff.”

 Here’s Wade’s big three tips when it comes to catching winter bass on the surface iron: “Long cast, let it sink, slow retrieve.”